-Rachel Peterson is an intern for MRC Culture
+Rachel Peterson is a TV Blogger for MRC Culture

-Rachel currently works as an intern in the Media Research Center's Culture division.
+Rachel currently works as a TV Blogger for Media Research Center.
 She is a 2016 graduate of John Paul the Great Catholic University where she majored in Communications Media.

 Latest from Rachel Peterson